 Be sure to look up!
 View the Bird Cages - set up with "Customers."
 Yes, it's those infamous "bird cages" - 14 private, elevated boxes where the evening ladies entertained customers.
 The "soiled doves" pulled the red curtains closed when working.
 You know, the fallen angels, also known as sporting girls or shady ladies.

-Here's the hearse that brought many an 1880s gunfighter to Boot Hill Cemetery!
-That may have included two of the Cow-boys who were shot down in the Gunfight at the O.K.
+Who or what is that?
+It's the hearse that brought many an 1880s gunfighter to Boot Hill Cemetery!
+Word is that it may have included two of the Cow-boys - that is the McLaury brothers, or perhaps (less likely) one of them plus Billy Clanton, who were shot down in the Gunfight at the O.K.
 Corral!
 It's now on stage at the Bird Cage, in the performance back-stage area.

-Some say the Black Moriah is haunted!
+Some say the Black Moriah itself is haunted!
 Birdcage Ghost Tour guides believe it!
 I think it could be.
-We've taken the Ghost Tour (recommended!) - and some strange things have happened!!
+We've taken the Bird Cage Ghost Tour (recommended!) - and some strange things have happened!!

 Have you had any Ghost Tour experiences?
 At the Bird Cage Theater Ghost Tour?
 Or any of the other Ghost Tours in Tombstone Arizona?
 Or anywhere else at all?
 Any that relate to 1800s history?
 Or any ghostly experiences at all??
 (We've had our own - some of our friends, too - Check It Out!)
 We'd love to hear about it!
 We have a place for you to tell us, and our readers all about it.
-Please let us all know that ghostly experience - For details, Click Here>
+Please let us all know that ghostly experience you have had - For details on getting that done, please Click Here>

 A Birdcage tour takes you to the basement.
 Where the longest high-stakes poker game took place.
 Right at the Bird Cage Theatre.
 All was left in place after the Bird Cage Theatre closed, when hard times hit town.
 When the Birdcage reopened as a museum, it was still left in place - with some additions to demonstrate the event.